 Pre-Algebra topics are similar to those in other such courses: positive and negative numbers, exponents, roots and radicals, the order of operation, geometry, ratio and proportions, and other such topics.
 One unusual topic for this level is irrational numbers.

-There are plenty of practice problems in the latest editions of Math-U-See, but students who need more practice have free access to a computation drill program on the Math-U-See website.
+There are plenty of practice problems in the latest editions of Math-U-See, but students who need more practice have free access to a computation drill program on the Demme Learning Digital Toolbox.
 Parents need to choose which math concepts students will practice, then students use the program on their own.
-You can also use the website’s worksheet generator to generate and print additional pages of practice problems for courses up through Pre-Algebra.
+You can also use the website’s worksheet generator on the Digital Toolbox to generate and print additional pages of practice problems for courses up through Pre-Algebra.
 Problems are randomly selected so you can produce a number of different worksheets for the same lesson, even though some problems might show up on more than one worksheet.

 High School Courses